 The Intellectual Property Policy is a University-level document and applies to all “University personnel.”
 The policy is based on Section 240.229 Florida Statutes which authorizes the University to license, protect, and otherwise deal with the work products of University personnel.
 The University has implemented this authority through Regulation 6C1-1.018 Florida Administrative Code which requires that all University of Florida Personnel disclose certain works and all inventions that a person may develop or discover while affiliated with the University.
 “Intellectual property” includes all works and inventions.
 The University of Florida Intellectual Property Policy is available in its entirety at: https://generalcounsel.ufl.edu/media/generalcounselufledu/documents/Intellectual-Property-Policy.pdf.

 E. Private Collections: Conflicts of Interest and Ethical Constraints

-Merchandise sold in the FLMNH Collectors Shops must be in keeping with the FLMNH’s mission, and therefore, relevant to the collections and the educational purposes of the FLMNH and must not compromise the quality of those collections.
+Merchandise sold in the FLMNH Gift Shop must be in keeping with the FLMNH’s mission, and therefore, relevant to the collections and the educational purposes of the FLMNH and must not compromise the quality of those collections.
 Items offered for sale must comply with all relevant national and state legislation.
-No items shall be offered for sale in the Collectors Shops that have been acquired by means that violate generally accepted principles or laws and regulations of environmental, plant, or animal protection.
-The Director or his designee may prohibit the sale of any merchandise sold in the Collectors Shops.
+No items shall be offered for sale in the Gift Shop that have been acquired by means that violate accepted principles or laws and regulations of environmental, plant, or animal protection.
+The Director or his designee may prohibit the sale of any merchandise sold in the Gift Shop.